mhostetter/galois/docs/basic-usage/field-element-representation.rst

     A :obj:`galois.FieldArray`'s :func:`repr` displays `GF([...], order=p^m)` where :func:`str` only displays `[...]`.
 This is designed to be
     consistent with NumPy's use of :func:`repr` and :func:`str`.

-The current display mode is accessed with the :obj:`galois.FieldClass.display_mode` property.
+The current display mode is accessed with the :obj:`galois.FieldArrayClass.display_mode` property.

 .. ipython:: python

     GF.display_mode

-The display mode can be temporarily changed using the :func:`galois.FieldClass.display` method as a context manager.
+The display mode can be temporarily changed using the :func:`galois.FieldArrayClass.display` method as a context manager.

 .. ipython:: python